"Don't use interns to fetch coffee. Period."

-Elliott Holt, founder of MediCopy Services Inc., a medical transcription company based in Nashville, TN, is advised to give anyone starting an internship program.
-He once thought interns would suck his office's productivity until he partnered with Vanderbilt University three years ago.
-Now, interns are a vital part of his business.
+Elliott Holt, founder of MediCopy Services Inc., a medical transcription company in Nashville, TN, offers this advice to anyone launching an internship program.
+He once believed interns would drain his office's productivity—until partnering with Vanderbilt University three years ago.
+Today, interns are integral to his thriving business.

-A longtime member of the Entrepreneurs Organization, Holt says interns can be a viable asset to your team and personal growth.
-“Invest time and resources in your interns and give them meaningful work,” he says.
-“Think about training the perfect candidate and train your interns the same way.”
+A longtime member of the Entrepreneurs' Organization, Holt views interns as valuable team assets that drive personal and professional growth.
+"Invest time and resources in your interns and assign them meaningful work," he advises.
+"Train them just as you would your ideal full-time hire."

-We caught up with Holt to learn more about the challenges of entrepreneurship.
+We spoke with Holt about the realities of entrepreneurship.
 Read the full Q&A below.

 Related: 5 Lessons I Learned From 200+ Successful Entrepreneurs